WAT — West Africa Time

 Meaning and Countries Using WAT

-WAT stands for West Africa Time and uses a standard offset of UTC+1.
-It is observed in Angola, Benin, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Niger, Nigeria, and Republic of the Congo.
+WAT means West Africa Time and stays at UTC+1 year-round.
+It is used in Angola, Benin, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Niger, Nigeria, and Republic of the Congo.

 clock